TERMS AND CONDITIONS

 34. Personal guarantee

-35.1 The User acknowledge and agree that iZettle shall be entitled, prior to or after its decision referred to in paragraph 3.5, to perform, by itself or through a third party designated by iZettle, audit the User’s business (which includes on-site audits) as iZettle deems necessary in order to ensure compliance with applicable laws, rules issued by iZettle’s designated bank or the Networks and/or this Agreement.
+35.1 The User acknowledge and agree that iZettle shall be entitled, prior to or after its decision referred to in paragraph 3.5, to perform, by itself or through a third party designated by iZettle, audit the User’s business (which includes on-site audits) as iZettle deems necessary in order to ensure compliance with applicable laws, rules issued by the Acquirers, the Card Schemes and/or this Agreement.

 36. Third Party Rights

-36.1 A person who is not party to these Terms shall not have any rights under or in connection with them under the Contracts (Rights of Third Parties) Act 1999.
+36.1 A person who is not party to this Agreement shall not have any rights under or in connection with them under the Contracts (Rights of Third Parties) Act 1999.